jsoverson/rcl/index.md

 ### `rcl` as a grunt plugin

-RCL was written with grunt so, by convenience, can be used as a grunt plugin.
+RCL was born initially as a grunt plugin, but turned out to be better off as being on its own.
+It remains written with grunt so, by convenience, can be used as a grunt task with configuration.
 No fancy functionality exists, but you can specify a custom port via an `rcl` config

 {% highlight js %}